 10. Sherrod Brown

-Ohio Senator Sherrod Brown is the best choice if Democrats want to go the populist route.
-Before serving as Senator, Brown served as a US Representative and Ohio's Secretary of State, so his resume is impressive.
+Ohio Sen. Sherrod Brown is the best choice if Democrats want to go the populist route.
+Before serving as senator, Brown served as a U.S. representative and Ohio's secretary of state, so his resume is impressive.

 While he is relatively unknown, he carries the policies of Bernie Sanders while also being from a swing state in the Rust Belt — a huge pro for progressives looking to experiment with FDR-esque policies in the modern era.